charlottecrevier/how-to/docs/pystac-into-xarray.md

 # Third-party libraries to load pystac-client items into Xarray object
-!!! info
-    To load a single COG (using the link to the s3 object) into an xarray, see [Access COG data using rioxarray]

 !!!
 Warning
-    Those libraries are not part of the STAC ecosystem, use them with consideration.
+    The following libraries are not part of the STAC ecosystem, use them with consideration.

+To load a single COG (using the link to the s3 object) into an xarray, see [Access COG data using rioxarray]

 !!!
 Warning
     GDAL's GetGeoTransform and rasterio use different formats for transform metadata.
 When using GDAL based method you need to re-order the transform.